 Government contractors should be aware that the agency has no obligation to spell out the rules for filing a bid protest.
 The courts will not give any leniency simply because you did not retain a bid protest attorney.

 GAO Protest Timeline

-Post-award protest deadline: The Government Accountability Office (GAO) bid protest timeliness rules show that if you are filing a post-award protest, that you have to file the protest must no later than 10 days after “the basis of protest is known or should have been known (whichever is earlier).”
+Post-award protest deadline: The Government Accountability Office (GAO) government contract award protest timeline rules show that if you are filing a post-award protest, that you have to file the protest must no later than 10 days after “the basis of protest is known or should have been known (whichever is earlier).”
 4 CFR 21.2(a)(2).
 Read about Arbitrary and Capricious Standard for Challenging Agency Actions.

 - Never gamble with prolonging your case with a potential argument that may save you.
 Courts are not that forgiving.

 - Not that actual knowledge is not the prerequisite.
 Instead, it is when you should have known- that is more stringent

 - File a GAO Protest within 10 days after your new or show have known about the basis of your bid protest.